icangarip/comptia-security-plus-policy/privacy-policy-zenit.md

 ---

-**This Privacy Policy was last updated on December 25, 2024, and is effective immediately.**
+**This Privacy Policy was last updated on June 25, 2025, and is effective immediately.**